 When this situation occurs it becomes obvious as it happens.
-Have you ever been to the zoo, or a museum or perhaps your car and you tried to photograph something through the glass or with an object between you and your subject.
+Have you ever been to the zoo, or a museum or perhaps in your car and you tried to photograph something through the glass or with an object between you and your subject like a fence?

 Your camera focus will automatically be on the closest object to the lens.
 The fence or glass or object in the foreground will be sharp and your subject will be out of focus.
 Manually focusing on your subject will overcome this situation.

-The second situation on when to use manual focus can occur when you are in a low light situation.
 Auto-focus lenses work great when your subject has strong lighting on the side facing your camera, but often fails when it's dark or your subject has very little contrast for the camera lens to analyze.

-I did this family portrait pose at sunset.
-It was extremely bright back lighting.
-My camera focusing mechanism was trying but couldn't find sharpness when I composed my photo.
+I took this shot this during a trip to Austria.
+It was extremely bright backlighting.
+My camera focusing mechanism was trying but couldn't find sharpness on the subjects shadowed body.
 I switched to manual focus and was able to this shot just in time before he decided to exit the building.

-Here is a little photography assignment you can try on your own and learn how your camera behaves.
-Look for these situations right now in your environment.
+Give yourself little photography assignment, try this on your own and learn how your camera behaves.
+Look for some of these situations right now in your environment.
 Try taking a picture through a window.
 Place your subject with a large bright window behind them.